nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Editing a student: `edit`

-You may not have all your students' details at the start, or you may have typed in the wrong details for a specific student.
-You can use the `edit` feature to add in or edit a student's details after getting this information.
-This feature is also useful for adding [Mastery Check](#glossary) and Consultation dates you have scheduled with your students.
+You may not have all your students' details when you added them, or you may have typed in the wrong details for a specific student.
+You can use the `edit` feature to add in or edit a student's details if there are changes to be made.

 Format: `edit INDEX [n/NAME] [t/TELEGRAM_HANDLE] [c/CONSULTATION] [m/MASTERY_CHECK] [tag/TAG]...`